hoangsonww/The-MovieVerse-Database/backend_microservices/README.md

 ## Overview

 The backend of MovieVerse is built using a microservices architecture.
-This architecture allows independent scalability and flexibility in the development of different functionalities of the app.
-The microservices include authentication, user management, movie data processing, and more.
+This architecture allows for independent scalability and enhanced flexibility in the development of different functionalities of the app, such as authentication, user management, movie data processing, and more.

 ## Architecture

-Describe the architecture briefly.
-Include a diagram if possible.

-## Services
+The microservices architecture of MovieVerse is designed to segregate the application into small, loosely coupled services.
+Each service is focused on a single business capability and can be developed, deployed, and scaled independently.

 - **Authentication Service**: Manages user authentication and authorization.
 - **User Service**: Handles user-related operations like profile management.
 - **Movie Service**: Manages movie data and interactions.
+- **Crawler Service**: Dynamically updates the database with new movie data from various online sources.
 - **Review Service**: Handles user reviews and ratings.
-- **Recommendation Service**: Provides movie recommendations to users.
+- **Recommendation Service**: Provides movie recommendations to users based on their preferences and viewing history.
-- **Search Service**: Provides search functionality for movies and users.
+- **Search Service**: Offers comprehensive search functionality for movies and users.
-- **Notification Service**: Handles notifications for users.
-- **Messaging Service**: Handles messaging between users.

 ## Getting Started